 steel grade is 110,000 psi, then no steel is released by the steel mill

-if it’s strength is less than 110,000 psi.
+if strength is less than 110,000 psi.
 Thus yield strengths when

 plotted on a 2-parameter probability plot display a concave downward

-appearance but will show a straight line on a 3-parameter plot when
+appearance.
+A straight line occurs on a 3-parameter plot when

-when 110,000 psi is subtracted from the raw data to reposition the data--
+110,000 psi is subtracted from the raw data to correct concavity.
+Be

-be careful with data in the t0 as the numbers can be misleading unless all
+careful with t0 data as the numbers can be misleading unless all details

-By the way, many data collected often are recorded in convenient units.
+By the way, many data collected often are recorded in convenient units which lack sufficient decimals.
 Convenient units often results in stacks of data on a probability plot.
-This requires the use of special regression techniques to achieve the correct statistics and the method can be selected in WinSMITH Weibull under the methods icon.
+This requires the use of special regression techniques (such as the inspection method) to achieve the correct statistics and the method can be selected in SuperSMITH Weibull under the methods icon.

 Loads and strengths are often described by the following common

-2. Weibull (Weak links in the chain failures)
+2. Weibull (Weak links in the chain of failures).

-5. Gumbel upper distribution (Where large data are of concern and recorded)
+5. Gumbel upper distribution (Where large data are of concern and such as

 Figure 2: PDF and CDF Equations